JPBG-USP/graspe-v3/graspe_py/README.md

 ```

 ### 3. Install the package in editable mode
-This allows live updates when editing the source code.
+This install the graspe python package and allows live updates when editing the source code.

 ```bash
 pip install -e grape_py/